jamesb93/documax/README.md

 This will transform the docs stored in the `docs` path to the output folder set in that script.
 By default is in this repo at `output`, but can be configured to go anywhere by changing that line in `parser.js`.

+Optionally you can supply the `-o` parameter to set the output folder.
+For example:

+`node parser.js -o help` would output all the transformed documentation to the folder named `help`.
+If it does not exist it will be made.

 # Explanation

 Documentation is described in [TOML](https://toml.io/en/) files in the `docs` folder.
 The name of the file should correspond to the name of the object.